 That tension and space in-between "expectation" and "letting go" reveal areas where human beings are able to interject themselves and discover something unique.
 The answers to the stories are not always spelled out so that human beings may discover their own selves reflected back not as afterthoughts but as unique and important parts of the story.

 2)Immersive works represent art, not just innovation.
-Doing so helps to legitimize XR as part of our shared culture.
+Doing so helps to legitimize XR as part of our shared culture in the way art/architecture/music has defined the ages.
 They remind us that immersive worlds have aesthetic and emotional depth while encouraging critical thinking and empathy.
-XR Award ceremonies draw attention to story while giving context to how technology is used.
+XR Award ceremonies draw attention to story while providing context to how technology is used.
+It helps product developers to think broadly!

 3)Experiencing XR artifacts and narrated projects puts us in direct contact with a global audience enabling us to engage with media of choice both critically and creatively.
-What's interesting is where and how we use technology in story-making especially in reference to particular groups of people.
+What's interesting is where and how we use technology in story-making especially in reference to particular groups.

 For example: